 The element ID for this element is set to the value for Country, specified in Table 8-54.
 The length of the element is variable, as the element may contain more than one triplet comprising the First Channel Number, Number of Channels, and Maximum Transmit Power Level fields and referred to as subband triplets.
 Alternatively, where dot11OperatingClassesRequired is true and the First Channel Number/Operating Extension Identifier octet has a positive integer value of 201 or greater, then that triplet comprises the Operating Extension Identifier, Operating Class, and Coverage Class fields.
 Together they are referred to as an operating triplet.
 The minimum length of the element is 8 octets.

-The element ID for this element is set to the value for Country, specified in Table 8-54.
+The Element ID field is set to the value for the Country element specified in Table 8-54.

-The length of the element is variable, as the element contains the variable length Triplet field.
+The length of the element is variable; the Length field is set accordingly (minimum 6).

-If dot11OperatingClassesRequired is false, then the Triplet field is a single Subband Triplet Sequence field, as shown in Subband Triplet Sequence , that is composed of Q Subband Triplet fields, where Q is one or more.
-The format of the Subband Triplet field is shown in Subband Triplet field.
+If dot11OperatingClassesRequired is false, then the Triplet field is a single Subband Triplet Sequence subfield, as shown in Subband Triplet Sequence sub2, that is composed of Q Subband Triplet subfields, where Q is one or more, as shown in Figure 8-90a.
+The format of the Subband Triplet subfield is shown in Subband Triplet subfield.